SIDN/entrada2/README.md

 ENTRADA2 will automatically create a new database and table in AWS Glue, the data in the table can be anylzed using Athena and/or Spark.
 See the AWS documentation for more details.
+To enable running in AWS, set the `spring.cloud.aws.sqs.enabled` property to true to enable the use of SQS queues for messaging, otherwise RabbitMQ is used..

 ## Cleanup